LightJason/lightjason.github.io/content/tutorials/environment.md

 ### Agent class

-In this example we implement the action as [object-actions (internal actions)](/tutorials/actions/#object-actions-internal-actions) on {{< linelink "" "agentclass" "20-25" >}}.
+In this example we implement the action as [object-actions (internal actions)](/tutorials/actions/#object-actions-internal-actions) on {{< linelink "" "agentclass" "21-26" >}}.
 The method name can be choosen arbitrary, so the annotation defines the action name.
 Arguments can be passed with the native Java type inside the method.

-The method pass the data to the method of the environment object {{< linelink "" "agentclass" "24" >}}.
-The environment object is set by the constructor and stored inside the agent object {{< linelink "" "agentclass" "12, 14, 17" >}}.
-All agents references the same environment, because in Java als inheritance of objects are passed as references.
+The method pass the data to the method of the environment object {{< linelink "" "agentclass" "25" >}}.
+The environment object is set by the constructor and stored inside the agent object {{< linelink "" "agentclass" "13, 15, 18" >}}.
+All agents references the same environment, because in Java all inheritance of objects are passed as references.

 <!-- htmlmin:ignore -->
 {{< githubsource id="agentclass" user="LightJason" repo="Examples" file="src/main/java/myagentproject/MyAgent.java" lang="java" branch="tutorial-environment" >}}